 A standard approach to address traffic congestion is to add lanes at intersections and along streets.
 Capacity is expanded with the new lanes and the V/C ratio and delay improve until growth in traffic results in a higher V/C ratio and more delay.
 By adding capacity, more auto passengers are accommodated, but there is continual pressure to keep adding new capacity.
 Bellevue is a regional leader in using "non-infrastructure" approaches to reduce the growth rate of new vehicle trips.
-For example, the Comprehensive Plan identifies that around much of Bellevue, investments in non-auto infrastructure and transportation demand management has resulted in daily traffic volume remaining unchanged on most major arterials over the past decade, despite rapid growth.
+For example, the Comprehensive Plan identifies that daily traffic volume has not changed on most major arterials over the past decade despite rapid growth, due in part to investments in transit services and the City's expanding efforts in transportation demand management strategies.
+Figure 8 shows the average annual weekday traffic on Factoria Boulevard SE, SE Eastgate Way, and 150th Avenue SE from 2012 to 2015.

 This project also includes assumptions about the latest innovations in non-infrastructure strategies to reduce congestion.
 Following are some of the strategies that are assumed to be in place as part of the 2035 Baseline:

-→ Transportation Demand Management (TDM) - Bellevue has long promoted and supported TDM programs that building managers implement to discourage the use of single occupant vehicles (SOVs) in favor of non-SOV modes like walking bicycling, riding transit, and telecommuting.
+→ Transportation Demand Management (TDM) - Bellevue has long promoted and supported TDM strategies that employers and building managers implement to discourage the use of single occupant vehicles (SOVs) in favor of non-SOV modes like walking bicycling, riding transit, and telecommuting.
 In 2018, Bellevue updated TDM requirements to cover all developments citywide.
-Modeling analysis suggests that TDM requirements throughout Factoria and Eastgate reduces peak period trip generation by 3-5%.
+Modeling analysis suggests that implementing TDM strategies throughout Factoria and Eastgate could reduce peak period trip generation by 3-5%.
 Examples of TDM strategies include employee shuttle programs, vanpool and transit subsidies, mandatory paid employee parking, and information on the best routes to walk and bike to work.

-- → Enhanced Transit Service The BKR model includes planned transit service enhancements like King County Metro's RapidRide expansion to Kirkland, Redmond, and Renton from Eastgate.
-The model also includes Sound Transit regional transit enhancements like East Link that will provide a connection from Eastgate/Factoria to Seattle via a bus transfer at Mercer Island or South Bellevue and I-405 Bus Rapid Transit, that provides a new transit option for I-405 commuters. - → Enhanced Access to Transit King County Metro recently started its Ride2 connection to the Eastgate Park-and-Ride.
+- → Enhanced Transit Service The BKR model includes planned and funded transit service enhancements like King County Metro's RapidRide expansion to Kirkland, Redmond, and Renton from Eastgate.
+The model also includes Sound Transit regional transit enhancements like East Link that will provide a connection from Eastgate/ Factoria to Seattle via a bus transfer at Mercer Island or South Bellevue and I-405 Bus Rapid Transit, that provides a new transit option for I-405 commuters. - → Enhanced Access to Transit King County Metro recently started its Ride2 connection to the Eastgate Park-and-Ride.
 This program improves access to transit and strongly reinforces the other transit service improvements being made to the Eastgate/Factoria area.
-Ride 2 also dovetails with Bellevue's work to provide accessible facilities for people who walk or bike to/from transit.
+Ride2 also dovetails with Bellevue's work to provide accessible facilities for people who walk or bike to/from transit.

-While these strategies may seem like incremental improvements compared to the congestion reduction projects recommended in this study, they have a positive cumulative benefit to reducing traffic congestion, and more importantly, ensuring that a variety of mobility options are available to area residents, employees, and visitors.
+These strategies are incremental improvements to supplement the congestion reduction projects recommended in this study; they have a positive cumulative benefit to reduce traffic congestion, and to ensure that a variety of mobility options are available to area residents, employees, and visitors.